Dynamically Augmented CVaR for MDPs: Preliminaries: CVaR and MDPs

 \section{Preliminaries: CVaR and MDPs}

-Conditional Value at Risk (CVaR) is a coherent risk function widely used in engineering and finance.
-For a random variable Z defined on a probability space $(\Omega,\mathcal{F},P),$ its CVaR for a tail risk level $\alpha\in [0,1]$ is a conditional expectation of the tail,
+Conditional Value at Risk (CVaR) is a risk measure widely used in engineering and finance.
+For a random variable Z defined on a probability space $(\Omega,\mathcal{F},P),$ its CVaR for a tail risk level $\alpha\in [0,1]$ is a conditional expectation of the tail.
+One of several equivalent formal definitions of CVaR is